chimaera66/egfr-calculator-old/README.md

 Absolute eGFR is for determining the kidney function in patients before administering medicines, in particular iodine and gadolinium based contrast mediums.

-This project finished in this form and are here for archiving purposes only.
+This project is finished in this form and are here for archiving purposes only.